 Listen.
 Pay attention to what your loved one has to say.
 Don't assume that you know what he or she is going through.
-Don’t treat your loved one's emotions and feelings as if they are all signs of an illness.
-Just because someone has bipolar disorder doesn't mean his or her point of view isn't valid.
+Don’t dismiss all of their emotions and feelings as signs of their illness.
+Someone with bipolar disorder may still have valid points.

 Do things together.
-People who are depressed often pull away from the world.
+People who are depressed often pull away from others.
 So encourage your friend or loved one to get out and do things he or she enjoys.
-Ask him or her to join you for a walk or a dinner out.
-If he or she resists, don't force the issue.
-Instead, just gently ask again a few days later.
+Ask him to join you for a walk or a dinner out.
+If he says no, let it go.
+Ask again a few days later.

-Make an explicit plan.
+Make a plan.
 Because bipolar disorder is an unpredictable illness, you should plan for bad times.
-Be explicit.
-Agree on what to do if symptoms get worse.
+Be clear.
+Agree with your loved one about what to do if their symptoms get worse.
 Have a plan for emergencies.
 If you both know what to do and what to expect of each other, you'll feel more confident about the future.